Virgin Media O2 Logo in white

 Some materials are WiFi’s worst enemies.
 Thick brick or concrete walls, metal radiators or underfloor heating can block or reflect the signal.

-WiFi doesn’t like squeezing through dense stuff, so if you’ve got our Hub tucked behind the telly or hidden in a cupboard, it’s not living its #BestLife.
+WiFi doesn’t like squeezing through dense stuff, so if you’ve got our Hub tucked behind your telly or hidden in a cupboard, it’s not living its #BestLife.

 Interference from other devices

 In today’s super-connected homes, we’ve got more gadgets than Batman’s utility belt.
-But it’s not just gadgets that are connecting to your WiFi network that are the issue.
+But it’s not just gadgets connected to your WiFi network that are the issue.
 Things like baby monitors, cordless phones, Bluetooth speakers and even microwaves can interfere with your signal – especially if they’re near the Hub.

 Other people’s WiFi networks (especially in flats or terraces) can also crowd the airwaves, making it harder for your signal to get through, especially during peak times when many networks overlap.